 A sleep study is a test to see what happens to your body when it is asleep.
-When we're asleep, we aren't usually aware of what is happening with our basic functions.
+When we are asleep, we are not usually aware of what is happening with our basic functions.
 For example our breathing can become laboured, we can snore or make funny movements.
+This information sheet from Great Ormond Street Hospital (GOSH) explains what to expect when your child arrives to have a sleep study.
+An Easy Read information sheet is also included for your child.

 You might not even think to talk to your doctor about these issues although your child may be tired during the day as a consequence.
 The doctor might suggest that your child has a sleep study if they suspect they have a sleep related disorder, like sleep apnoea or hypoventilation.